togus/blacklight/readme.md

-A simple webapp to show scalability and availability
+A simple setup to show scalability and availability for mysql master election with consul

+Plans on adding an web app that utilizes consul for service discovery, to find the mysql db.